vovantuan1999a/tuanvovan/_pages/includes/intro.md

 I have multiple years of experience working in the industry as an AI Research Engineer at renowned AI companies in Vietnam, including MoMo M-Service JSC (a unicorn), FPT Software, and VinBrain (Acquired by NVIDIA).

 My research focuses on **Embodied AI**, an interdisciplinary field integrating robotics, computer vision, and natural language processing.
-I aim to enable robots to achieve human-level manipulation capabilities through large-scale data and real-world interaction.
-I am particularly interested in foundation models and world models—such as vision-language-action models, multimodal learning, and domain generalization—and their applications in robotics, computer vision, out-of-distribution (OOD) generalization, and medical imaging.
+I study intelligent agents based on Multimodal Large Language Models (MLLMs) that can perceive, reason, and act through interaction with the world.